 On the other hand, we support the development and access to grain storage facilities by the cooperatives.
 Thanks to the improved production and distribution, cooperatives have greater soya selling capacity and we can perform activities that assist the farmers in achieving fair prices when selling their crops.

-Thanks to the project 1,200 small family farms will achieve food security producing, selling and consuming soya.
-Increased income deriving from better production will also allow wider nutrition diversitication and better living conditions.
+Thanks to the project 1,200 small family farms will achieve food security producing, selling, and consuming soya.
+Increased income deriving from better production will also allow wider nutrition diversification and better living conditions.